laraiyeo/laraiyeo.github.io/README.md

 - **Live Game Dashboard**
   Real-time display of active MLB and NHL games with:
-  - Inning progress for MLB (TOP and BOT with inning number) and Period progress for NHL (Time remaining in period and specifc period number)
+  - Inning progress for MLB (TOP and BOT with inning number) and Period/Quarter progress for NHL and NBA (Time remaining in period/quarter and specifc period/quarter number)
   - Base runners logic for MLB (Bases light up when runner is present)
   - Visual balls/strikes/outs tracker for MLB